Listowel Cyclones

 The Listowel Cyclones are a junior ice hockey team based in Listowel, Ontario, Canada.
-They play in the Mid-Western division of the Greater Ontario Hockey League.
+They play in the Western Division of the Greater Ontario Hockey League.
 They currently play at the Steve Kerr Memorial Complex.

-History and The Early Years
+History and the early years

 The Listowel Cyclones were named after famous local professional hockey player Fred "Cyclone" Taylor.

 Founded in 1972, the team started out in the Central Junior C Hockey League, but moved up to Midwestern "B" in 1979.
 The team had horrible results in the '80s, sometimes going for months without a single victory.
 The '90s were decent to the Cyclones, but by 1999 the team fell into some bad years.
 The Cyclones had their coming out party in 2005 though, winning the league championship for the first time in history to earn the right to compete for the Sutherland Cup, another team first.

 Cyclones goalie Tyler Fassl during 2014–15 season.

-Despite never truly being a contender, the team has had moments of greatness and weakness.
-On one hand, the Cyclones hold the record for the worst defeat in Mid-Western "B" history: a 23–3 loss to the Waterloo Siskins on December 11, 1983.
-On the other hand, the team came out of nowhere to win the league title in 2005.
-Another record they set that year, as the 7th seed in the playoffs, was the lowest entry seed in league history to win the championship.
-Listowel came in third in the Sutherland Cup Round Robin, losing out to the Chatham Maroons and the eventual champion Thorold Blackhawks.
+The Cyclones hold the record for the worst defeat in Mid-Western "B" history: a 23–3 loss to the Waterloo Siskins on December 11, 1983.
+They won a league title in 2005 as the 7th seed in the playoffs, setting a record for the lowest entry seed to win the championship in league history.
+They also came in third in the Sutherland Cup Round Robin, losing out to the Chatham Maroons and the eventual champion Thorold Blackhawks.